Chris-Ivan/PrivateChatroom_PPAB-UKT/README.md

 ### What I Changed
 - Overwrote most of the CSS with custom images and adapt the design to fit the design theme of the organization I'm in.
 - Added a responsive design for mobile
-- Add a simple notification bar for the chatroom.
+- Added a simple notification bar for the chatroom.

 ### Setup